Concupiscence: Comparison of the Catholic view with Lutheran, Reformed and Anglican views

-Aquinian concept of "sensuality"
+Aquinian concept of passion

-Thomas Aquinas in the 13th century described two divisions of "sensuality": the concupiscible (pursuit/avoidance instincts) and the irascible (competition/aggression/defense instincts).
+Thomas Aquinas in his 13th-century work Summa Theologiae described two divisions of passion: the concupiscible (pursuit/avoidance instincts) and the irascible (competition/aggression/defense instincts).
 With the former are associated the emotions of joy and sadness, love and hate, desire and repugnance; with the latter, daring and fear, hope and despair, anger.

 Islam

 Al-Ghazali in the 11th century discussed concupiscence from an Islamic perspective in his book Kimiya-yi sa'ādat (The Alchemy of Happiness), and also mentioned it in The Deliverer from Error.
 In this book, amongst other things, he discusses how to reconcile the concupiscent and the irascible souls, balancing them to achieve happiness.
 Concupiscence is related to the term "nafs" in Arabic.